Yorkshire cycling website

 Junction in Lofthouse, by Hedgehog Cycling

 At the Lofthouse turn, there's a WC, with a sink and tap which would provide a refill for your bottle.
+(Frustratingly, because of the way the small sink is positioned, there isn't quite space to get a bottle under the tap!
+You could cup your hands and get water into your bottle that way).
 Other facilities include a defibrilator, and a postbox in case you need to write and ask for help before the Côte de Lofthouse climb.

 WC in Lofthouse, by Hedgehog Cycling

 Turning right up the hill, you go through the village of Lofthouse to start with, and a yellow and blue bike indicates that this was part of the route of Stage 2 of the 2017 Tour de Yorkshire.